NEGO

-NEGO (born January 18, 2002) also known as Genc Avdyli is an Albanian record producer, singer and songwriter.
-He is best known for his hit song “Karma” which he released in 2020.
+Genc Avdyli (born January 18, 2002), known professionally as NEGO, is an Albanian record producer, singer and songwriter.
+He is best known for his hit song "Karma" which he released in 2020.

 Life and career

 NEGO was born and raised in Kosovo.
 He started his career in 2018 as a beatmaker and later as a singer.
 In 2019, he released his debut song, Gianni.